repzilon/Atlas/ReadMe.txt

 Atlas is a dedicated, extensible script insertion utility capable of dealing with scripts of advanced complexity.
 (Shamelessly stolen from RNH.net.
 See https://www.romhacking.net/utilities/224/ for the original).

 My version includes fixes for embedded pointers and parsing tables.
-I also added the abillity to automatically jump to the end of a file using #JMP(-1).
+I also added the ability to automatically jump to the end of a file using #JMP(-1).
 I've included additions from g8tzetal's versions for file insertion and also putting in warnings when going past a spot (#WARN($POS, "COMMENT_HERE")) when inserting (#INSERT("FILENAME", "ID")).